 Toggle: English / Spanish

 Diastasis recti is a separation between the left and right side of the rectus abdominis muscle.
 This muscle covers the front surface of the belly area.

-Diastasis recti is a common in newborns.
-It is seen most frequently in premature and African American infants.
+Diastasis recti is common in newborns.
+It is seen most often in premature and African American infants.

 A diastasis recti looks like a ridge, which runs down the middle of the belly area.
 It stretches from the bottom of the breastbone to the belly button.
 It increases with muscle straining.

 In infants, the condition is most easily seen when the baby tries to sit up.
 When the infant is relaxed, you can often feel the edges of the rectus muscles.

-Diastasis recti is commonly seen in women who have multiple pregnancies, because the muscles have been stretched many times.
+Diastasis recti is commonly seen in women who have multiple pregnancies.
+This is because the muscles have been stretched many times.
 Extra skin and soft tissue in the front of the abdominal wall may be the only signs of this condition in early pregnancy.
-In the later part of pregnancy, the top of the pregnant uterus is often seen bulging out of the abdominal wall.
+In the later part of pregnancy, the top of the pregnant uterus can be seen bulging out of the abdominal wall.
 An outline of parts of the unborn baby may be seen in some severe cases.

-The doctor can diagnose this condition with a physical exam.
+The health care provider can diagnose this condition with a physical exam.

 No treatment is needed for pregnant women with this condition.

-In most cases, diastasis recti usually heals on its own.
+In some cases, diastasis recti heals on its own.

 Pregnancy-related diastasis recti often lasts long after the woman gives birth.
 Exercise may help improve the condition.
 Umbilical hernia may occur in some cases.
-If pain is present, surgery may be needed.
+Surgery is rarely performed for diastasis recti.

 In general, complications only result when a hernia develops.

-Call your health care provider right was if a child with diastasis recti:
+Call your health care provider right away if a child with diastasis recti: